matlab-actions/run-command/README.md

 ```

 ## Run MATLAB Command
-When you define your workflow in the `.github/workflows` directory of your repository, you can specify the **Run MATLAB Command** action as `matlab-actions/run-command@v0`.
+When you define your workflow in the `.github/workflows` directory of your repository, specify the **Run MATLAB Command** action as `matlab-actions/run-command@v0`.
 The action requires an input.

 Input                     | Description
 ------------------------- | ---------------
 `command`                 | (Required) Script, function, or statement to execute.
 If the value of `command` is the name of a MATLAB script or function, do not specify the file extension.
-If you specify more than one MATLAB command, use a comma or semicolon to separate the commands.<br/>**Example:** `myscript`<br/>**Example:** `results = runtests, assertSuccess(results);`
+If you specify more than one script, function, or statement, use a comma or semicolon to separate them.<br/>**Example:** `myscript`<br/>**Example:** `results = runtests, assertSuccess(results);`

 MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the build to fail.
-You can use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions in the command to ensure that builds fail when necessary.
+To ensure that the build fails in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions.

 When you use this action, all of the required files must be on the MATLAB search path.

 ## Notes
-By running the **Run MATLAB Command** action, you will be executing third-party code that is licensed under separate terms.
+When you use the **Run MATLAB Command** action, you execute third-party code that is licensed under separate terms.

 ## See Also
 - [Action for Running MATLAB Tests](https://github.com/matlab-actions/run-tests/)